-You’ve heard about Project Felix by Adobe, a 3D compositing tool for designers that allows to combine their 2D images with 3D assets.
-The toolkit is finally coming out of its preview period and it is now called Adobe Dimension.
+A 3D compositing tool for designers that allows to combine their 2D images with 3D assets is finally here.

 Basically, Dimension gives artists the necessary tools to bring their 2D and 3D objects together without having to study complex apps.
 Dimension is relatively simple, but at the same time it has the power to to let designers create photorealistic images for their packaging, product shots and branding needs.
 It can be described as a split between a design mode that lets artists manage assets, assign textures and materials and work on lighting, and a rendering mode that provides the final image.